 2017 was a more positive year for UK DB plans.
-IAS19 funding levels for the companies in our analysis improved over the year, and improvements could continue in 2018 based on changes in bond yields over the year to 31 December 2018.
+IAS19 funding levels for the IBEX 35 and FTSE MIB companies in our analysis improved over the year, and improvements could continue in 2018 if bond yields remain at 30 November 2018 levels until the end of the year.